jam14d/CodetoCodons/README.md

-# Code to Codons: Interactive Biology with Python
+# Code to Codons: Interactive Biology Web Application

 **Code to Codons** is a project dedicated to making biology concepts more accessible.
 This project consists of a Streamlit application that explores different aspects of genetics, DNA mutations, and protein synthesis.
 Below are key pages in this project: